-Back by popular demand – The Good Food Festival & Conference visited four cutting edge urban farms around Chicago’s south side!
+Back by popular demand – The Good Food Festival & Conference visits four cutting edge urban farms around Chicago’s south side!

-With Dan Schnitzer, Director of Sustainability and Operations at the Academy for Global Citizenship, as tour leader and Ron Nowicki of the Land Office assisting, 50 luck Festival goers toured four of the leading farm sites, community programs, and sustainability incubators in Chicago.
-Then they joined us in the afternoon for the rest of the awesome programs and workshops at the Good Food Festival!
-We had so much fun on this tour in 2012 that we had to bring it back.
+With Ben Jaffe, Instructor at Windy City Harvest, as tour leader, Festival goers can tour four of the leading farm sites, community programs, and sustainability incubators in Chicago.
+Then they rejoin us in the afternoon for the rest of the awesome programs and workshops at the Good Food Festival!
+We had so much fun on this tour in 2013 that we had to bring it back.

 - Windy City Harvest, a project of the Chicago Botanic Gardens, is a job training program that works with the City Colleges of Chicago to offer a certificate in Sustainable Horticulture and Urban Agriculture!